Zucchini “Apple” Pie (Mock Apple Pie Made with Zucchini)

 We'll email this post to you, so you can come back to it later!

-If you haven’t already done so, fillet your zucchini.
-Slices should be about 1/8 – 1/4 inch thick.
+If you haven’t already done so, cut up your zucchini.
+Divide in quarters lengthwise (or chop in sections) and remove the seeds.
+Slices should be about 1/8 – 1/4 inch thick, so they resemble an apple slice.

-Combine the zucchini and lemon juice in a medium saucepan.
+Combine the zucchini, lemon juice, and salt in a medium saucepan.
 Bring to a boil.
-Reduce the heat and cook, stirring occasionally, until the zucchini starts to soften, about 5 minutes.
+Reduce the heat and cook, stirring occasionally, until you lightly cook the zucchini, about 5 minutes.

-Add the sugar, cinnamon, ginger and nutmeg and simmer for 5 minutes longer.
+Add the sugar, cinnamon, nutmeg, and ginger and simmer for 5 minutes longer.

 Remove zucchini from heat.
 Stir in tapioca and let stand for 15 minutes.